 David Rain was a novelist whose work included The Heat of the Sun (2012), which tells the story of ‘Trouble’, the child of Madame Butterfly, and what happens to him after Puccini’s opera is over.
 He also wrote Volcano Street (2014), a comedy-drama set in Australia during the Vietnam War.

 Under the name ‘Tom Arden’, David was the author of a million-word fantasy sequence in five volumes, The Okoron (1997–2001), a high-camp operatic saga set in a world based loosely on 18th-century Europe and Asia.
 As Tom Arden, David also published two small-press novels mixing gothic and science-fictional elements, Shadow Black (2002) and The Translation of Bastian Test (2005), as well as a Doctor Who novella, Nightdreamers (2002).
-He has published poetry in magazines including PN Review and The Interpreter’s House.
-Other publications include the article ‘Literary Genres’ in the Edinburgh University Press Handbook of Creative Writing, as well as short stories and articles in magazines and journals including Interzone, the TLS, Critical Quarterly, English and English Studies.
+He published poetry in magazines including PN Review and The Interpreter’s House.
+Other publications included the article ‘Literary Genres’ in the Edinburgh University Press Handbook of Creative Writing, as well as short stories and articles in magazines and journals including Interzone, the TLS, Critical Quarterly, English and English Studies.